My WORK

 BOOKS

 The two 20-page volumes of my DIORAMA DRAMAS books are now available for sale!
 They feature 16 full-page diorama photos each.
 A single question is posed underneath each photo as a spark for conversation.
 The first blue volume is the one I use in schools.
 It explores my “top 3″ issues: Climate, Housing and Food Security.
 The second pink volume is all about ‘Belonging.’
 They are soft cover, 8.5 x 11” on semi-gloss paper and the photo reproduction is excellent.
 They are $24 each or both for $44, plus shipping.
-Get in touch with me through CONTACT if you’d like to purchase.
+Get in touch with me through CONTACT if you’d like to purchase them.

 I have also self-published six books for children of text and photographs using green screen and have won two Writers’ Awards from the Elementary Teachers’ Federation of Ontario for my children’s books (2013 and 2017).
-I also helped my students create books on various curriculum topics which I self-published for them.
+As well, I helped my students create books on various curriculum topics which I self-published for them.
 Check out my TROLLOGY: Three Books about Trolls who Long to Belong or If Pandas could Talk: Students’ Conversations with Animals.
 The TROLLOGY is available for purchase in the bookstore at blurb.com.
-‘If Pandas Could Talk’ is for viewing only.
+‘If Pandas Could Talk’ is there too, for viewing only.

 FILMS

-I’m also an accomplished independent filmmaker with 24 shorts and two feature-length films and videos to my credit.
+I’m an accomplished independent filmmaker with 24 shorts and two feature-length films and videos to my credit.
 Two of my short films were nominated for Genies and, along with one of my features, have been screened internationally.
 (View Reading Between the Lines and my feature PATH on vucavu.com.)
 Most of my early films are distributed through the Canadian Filmmaker’s Distribution Centre.
 Many of my more recent shorts can be viewed on YouTube.
 Search “the Martha Tapes.”
 In this group of videos, there are two that were made in 1995 with my grade 3 class in the intergenerational program which I ran for many years.
 One of these, She was a Mean Old Cat, has the children valiantly re-enacting the seniors’ strong school memories in the setting of the old-fashioned schoolhouse.
 It is poignant and heartbreaking.
 (Check out the comment made by a former grade three student!)